UK Factors-FTSE seen opening lower

-LONDON, Nov 2 (Reuters) - Britain’s FTSE 100 index is seen opening down 37-39 points, or 0.6 percent lower on Monday, according to financial bookmakers.
-For more on the factors affecting European stocks, please click on .
+MILAN, Nov 13 (Reuters) - Britain’s FTSE 100 index is seen opening down 29-31 points, or around 0.5 percent, according to financial bookmakers.
+For more on the factors affecting European stocks, please click on

 TODAY‘S UK PAPERS